azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 Snips team has therefore chosen to benchmark its offline device to other competitors such as Google, Amazon and Apple voice assistants.
-Results show that regardless of who comes first the overall accuracy suggests that nobody has cracked the Natural Language Understanding task yet.
+Results show that regardless of who comes first the overall accuracy suggests that nobody has cracked the NLU task yet.

 ###### Data constraints
 As no data can be retrieved from the users to feed the giant models on a remote server Snips had to come up with a way to generate training data.